AviShah10/nba-playoff-prediction/README.md

   Random Forest: This model allows for a combination of several decision trees into a single model, letting us look at multiple events affecting the final prediction of which teams would make the payoff.

 ## Predicted Outcomes:

 There are a large number of factors that dictate whether an NBA team will make it to the playoffs or not.
-Quantitative factors within teams range from player trades to coaching staff changes to free agent pickups.
-These events can cause the trajectory of a team making the playoffs drastically.
-There are also some qualitative factors such as team morale and chemistry that can alter the team mindset and affect their performance during the second half of the season.
-These factors are something that we cannot control and cannot be shown within the statistics that we will put into our algorithms.
+Some factors cannot be shown within the statistics that we will put into our algorithms, such as team chemistry, mid-season trades, and morale.
 Therefore, most of the analysis that we will do will be purely quantitative and will contain data from previous seasons to counteract qualitative factors that can cause outliers in team performances.
 Using this purely quantitative data we can have the following potential results:

 Team overperforms: This result occurs when a team performs better during the second half of the season than what the algorithm predicts.
 This result could occur for any number of reasons ranging from an addition of a star player to a change in coaching staff to a change in team chemistry.
 This result is usually not predicted by ML algorithms, but does not often occur within basketball.
 For example, our algorithm can predict that a team will make it to the playoffs based on first half statistics, and a team may not make the playoffs due to a decreased performance during the second half.